-- February’s Family Program – Curators of Curiosity - All Month – Black History Month Scavenger Hunt
+February’s Family Program – Curators of Curiosity - All Month

-- Follow the national theme of “African Americans in Times of War” during Black History Month.
-Go on a Scavenger Hunt through multiple History Center exhibits and take special note of the vital contributions made by Polk’s African American population to war efforts and to the early development of our county.
+Discover black history in multiple Polk County History Center exhibits through a special Black History Month guide and take special note of the vital contributions made by Polk’s black population to the early development of the county.
 Pick up a complimentary copy of, “The Florida Black Heritage Trail,” and expand your knowledge of black history beyond the borders of Polk.

-- Join us for an architectural tour of the History Center and learn about neoclassical architecture, the construction of the building and the stories behind the iconic Old Polk County Courthouse with special emphasis on the Baroque dome design.
+Join us for an architectural tour of the History Center and learn about neoclassical architecture, the construction of the building and the stories behind the iconic Old Polk County Courthouse.
+This month’s tour includes special emphasis on how items needed for construction were lifted from the ground floor to the ceiling.
 The architectural tour is on the third Saturday of each month at 11 a.m.

 The Polk County History Center is open 9 a.m. to 5 p.m.
 Tuesday through Saturday at 100 E. Main St. in Bartow.
 Visit www.polkhistorycenter.org or call (863) 534-4386 for more information on exhibits and programming.
 All programs and events are free and open to the public.